paulklemm/regression-heatmap-paper/Cover Letter.md

 Additional Changes
 ------------------

+  * As already mentioned in cover letter Section [New Title], we refer to our visualization as heat map instead of mosaic plot.
+Mosaic plots are derivatives of heat maps, but also encode information using the *size* of each data point (see `Friendly, Michael (March 1994).
+"Mosaic Displays for Multi-Way Contingency Tables".
+Journal of the American Statistical Association 89 (425): 190–200.`).
   * [Reviewer 1] It was criticised, that it is not clear how the found models are investigated further.
 Therefore, we clarified this in the introduction of Section *4 Regression Cube Analysis of Population Study Data* as well as in the introduction of Section *5 System Design*
   * [Reviewer 1] Elaborate more on the limitation of having only three dynamic variables.
 We discussed this limitation in Section *8 Summary and Outlook* by suggesting 3D projections of hypercubes spanned by more than 3 dynamic regression variables.
   * [Reviewer 2] Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Population Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**